Listen to Read Program – A Unique Approach

 - Ineffective reading instruction

-Classroom learning does not meet the needs of every student as some need one on one help.
+Classroom learning does not meet the needs of every student.
+Some need one on one help.
 This is why so many students are being left behind.

 Many students whose auditory or visual memory is impaired need constant revision.
 There is not enough time in the school day to provide this constant revision for the children who need extra support.